EnglundE/ms1-tonysbakery/README.md

 [View the live project here!](https://englunde.github.io/ms1-tonysbakery/)

-This is my first milestone project at Code Institute, It's the main website an imaginary bakery called Tony's Bakery.
+This is my first milestone project at Code Institute, It's the main website of a imaginary bakery called Tony's Bakery.
 It is designed to be responsible and accessible on a range of devices, making it easy to navigate for potential customers.
 ------------
 * ## Project Goal